srikanth245110/Jenkins/JenkinsPipeline/Scripted/withCredentials-example.md

     }

 * Step-4: Go to pipeline job configuration and add below code and run the job (in the below script you need to update the github org name where you have admin access.
+(Find more similar scripts in https://github.com/DevOpsOnlineTraining-2021/Linux/tree/master/Practice-3/Examples)

     node{